Kamran Djam Lectures 2025 | The Wisdom of Iran: From the Gāthās of Zarathushtra to the Masnavī of Rūmī

 About the speaker

-Professor Alan Williams is one of the few contemporary Western academics to have researched and published on both Old and Middle Iranian languages and literature, on the one hand, and also on Islamic Persian Classical and contemporary New Persian poetry.
-He went up to the University of Oxford in 1972 to read Literae Humaniores (Classics) but changed his degree to Persian and Arabic.
+Professor Alan Williams is one of the few contemporary Western academics to have worked on both Old and Middle Iranian languages and literature, and also on Islamic Persian Classical and contemporary New Persian poetry.

-He has been a Trustee and Member of Council of the British Institute of Persian Studies, and is a Trustee of the E.J.W.
+He has been a Trustee and Member of Council of the British Institute of Persian Studies, and of the E.J.W.
 Gibb Memorial Trust.
-He was for a period on the Academic Council of the Persian Heritage Foundation.
-He has published editions and translations of Pahlavi and pre-modern New Persian Zoroastrian texts, as well as studies of several volumes of Rūmī’s Masnavī, and also of 20th century Persian poetry.
+He was formerly on the Academic Council of the Persian Heritage Foundation.
+He has published editions and translations of Pahlavi and Persian Zoroastrian texts, as well as studies of several volumes of Rūmī’s Masnavī, and of modern Persian poetry.

 Chair